Royal Melbourne Institute of Technology: Brunswick

 The Brunswick campus became a part of RMIT in 1999 as a dedicated site for its vocational design schools.
 It is located 6 km from the City campus in the inner northern suburb of Brunswick.
 Prior to its annexation by RMIT, it was the campus of the former Melbourne Institute of Textiles for nearly 50 years.

-Programs in fashion design, graphic design, printing, publishing and textiles are offered at the Brunswick campus.
+Programs in product design, fashion design, graphic design, printing, publishing and textiles are offered at the Brunswick campus.

 Other sites

 RMIT's flight training programs are conducted from its site at the Royal Australian Air Force's (RAAF) historic Williams base.
 It is located 20 km from the City campus in the outer south-western suburb of Point Cook.
 RAAF Williams is the world's oldest operating air force base and the birthplace of the Royal Australian Air Force.

 The university also has a regional research site in the rural town of Hamilton.
-It is located 300 km north-west of the City campus in regional Victoria—just south of the Grampians National Park.
+It is located 300 km west of the City campus in regional Victoria—just south of the Grampians National Park.
 The Potter Rural Community Research Centre at the site focuses on rural and regional issues in a global context.

 RMIT Training also offers English Language Tests for Aviation or RELTA.